darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 use latest algorithm
 : This control appears for images using an older version of the "embedded metadata" correction algorithm.
 Check this box to irreversibly change to the newer algorithm.

-The following controls can be revealed by clicking the "fine tuning" button:
+The following controls can be revealed by clicking the "fine-tuning" button:

 distortion fine-tune
 : Fine-tune the distortion / chromatic aberration correction.